henricomaeda/AppSyncro/README.md

-# AppSyncro
+# uRemotePC
-AppSyncro is a mobile app that enables remote PC control from anywhere.
-Seamlessly manage your computer's functions using your phone.
+uRemotePC is a versatile solution that combines both a mobile app and desktop software, empowering users to control their PCs remotely.
 Stay connected and in control with this convenient and user-friendly app.